Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Introduction

 \section{Introduction}

-Industrial process tomography (IPT) (Figure ~\ref{fig:teaser}.$a$) is a dedicated and non-invasive imaging technique which is pervasively used in manufacturing scenarios for process monitoring or integrated control\cite{ismail2005tomography,tapp2003chemical,nolet2012seismic,primrose2015application,plaskowski1995imaging,rao2022monitoring,zhang2020automated,zhang2020condition}.
-IPT serves as an effective mechanism to extract complex data which is visualized in various representations and interpret it for domain users to comprehend the essence of the industrial processes \cite{hampel2022review,beck2012process,yao2017application,10.2312:evs.20201049,zhang2021affective}.
+Industrial process tomography (IPT) (Figure ~\ref{fig:teaser}.$a$) is a dedicated and non-invasive imaging technique which is pervasively used in manufacturing scenarios for process monitoring or integrated control \cite{ismail2005tomography,tapp2003chemical,nolet2012seismic,primrose2015application,plaskowski1995imaging,rao2022monitoring,zhang2020automated,zhang2020condition}.
+It is an effective mechanism to extract complex data, visualize it and interpret it for domain users \cite{hampel2022review,beck2012process,yao2017application,zhang2021affective,rao2022monitoring}.
 Due to the speciality and professionality of IPT, some rising technologies are therefore harnessed for both experts and laymen to perform complex tomographic data analysis to improve their productivity and efficiency.
-Through augmented reality/mixed reality (AR/MR), a cutting-edge technique with high popularity during the past decades which superposes virtual objected into the real world \cite{leebmann2004augmented,liu112018application,tainaka2020guideline,zhang2022site}, it is possible to provide the digital information extracted from intricate tomographic data in the front view of users.
-As a representative human computer interaction technology, AR consolidates the interplay between digital objects and human subjects with much immersion based on powerful and interactive AR visualization modality \cite{kalkofen2008comprehensible,tonnis2005experimental,pierdicca2015making,zhang2022initial}.
-Such usage has still not become the mainstream in most industries but a moderate number of research projects have successfully demonstrated its value in some cases \cite{de2020survey}.
-Yet, the adoption of AR within IPT is scarce due to the lack of technology fusion, while there still exists some challenges such as hardware limitation and ease of use \cite{zhang2023need}.
+Through augmented reality/mixed reality (AR/MR) \cite{speicher2019mixed}, a now highly popular technique which superposes virtual objected into the real world \cite{leebmann2004augmented,liu112018application,tainaka2020guideline,zhang2022initial}, it is possible to provide the digital information extracted from intricate tomographic data to the front view of users.
+As a representative human computer interaction technology, AR consolidates the interplay between digital objects and human subjects with immersion based on a powerful and interactive AR visualization modality \cite{kalkofen2008comprehensible,tonnis2005experimental,pierdicca2015making}.
+Such usage has still not become mainstream in most industries but a moderate number of research projects have successfully demonstrated its value \cite{de2020survey}.
+Yet, wide adoption of AR within IPT is scarce due to the lack of technology fusion, and challenges such as hardware limitation and ease of use \cite{zhang2023need}.